 Next, start looking up schools online.
 Most schools now offer a comprehensive look in the admissions section of their website at the type of students they accept, popular majors and extracurriculars and what students go on to do after graduation.
 Many schools will even offer a virtual tour of the campus on their website.

 After you’ve done your initial research, make a list of the college campuses you would like to physically visit.
 Take notes and photos on your campus visits so you can compare schools later when the tough decisions are being made.

-Explore college campuses from your living room – take virtual tours on Fastweb.
+Explore college campuses from your living room – search colleges on Fastweb.